t-sagara/jageocoder-converter/README.md

 ```

 During the process, it downloads the location reference information
-needed to create the dictionary.
-Before downloading, you will be prompted
+needed to create the dictionary from the web.
+Before downloading,
-with a link to the terms of use.
-Be sure to read them,
+you will be prompted with a link to the terms of use.
-and enter a capital 'Y'.
+Be sure to read them, and enter a capital 'Y'.

 **More examples**